zammad/zammad-documentation/install/elasticsearch.rst

    # Optionally, you can specify a number of CPU cores which are used for
    # rebuilding the searchindex, as in the following example with 8 cores:
    $ zammad run rake zammad:searchindex:rebuild[8]

-Starting with Elasticsearch 8, you need to use a HTTPS URL in 'es_url' as 'https://localhost:9200' and configure an authentication (see "Authentication" below).

 Optional settings